octaviustheking/The-Smartypants-Encyclopedia-Volume-One-Science-and-Tech/README.md

             <li>Say "Yadda Yadda Yadda"</li>
             <li>etc.</li>
         </ul>
         <p>The point is, you need muscles in order to survive.
-For some fun facts, check out Volume Seven - Random Facts.</p>
+For some fun facts, check out Volume Seven - Random Facts.
+If you want to learn more, <a href="https://en.wikipedia.org/wiki/Muscle">click here.</a></p>

         <a href="https://octaviustheking.github.io/The-Smartypants-co.-Home-Website/">Our Home Website!</a>
         <h4>Created By octaviusaszeto@gmail.com and thamankotla@gmail.com</h4>